This week The Charity submitted its patient organisation consultation response about the potentially-groundbreaking new treatment DCVax®-L.

 NICE is the official regulatory body responsible for the assessment of new treatments, providing national guidance and advice to improve health and social care in England.

-DCVax®-L is currently undergoing a technology appraisal by NICE where the treatment's efficacy against glioblastomas is assessed.
+DCVax®-L is currently undergoing a technology appraisal by NICE where the treatment's cost effectiveness is calculated.

 NICE will measure whether or not the treatment represents better value for money than other treatments that would be neglected if the expenditure took place.

-If DCVax®-L is approved by NICE, then the NHS is legally obligated to make the treatment available within three months.
+If DCVax®-L is approved by NICE, then the NHS is legally obligated to make the treatment available within three months if it also receives full regulatory approval.

 The Charity was asked to feed into the appraisal process as a consultee for DCVax®-L. We talked to patients diagnosed with a glioblastoma, carers, as well as patients who have received the treatment and then used our community's views to form The Charity's consultation response.